tuotuoZ/timecard_autofill/README.md

 - [x] User can enter multiple days and slots at the same time.
 - [ ] User can switch between different browsers.
 - [ ] User can choose between different jobs
-- [ ] User can save their time slot so they can easily do that next time
+- [ ] User can give extra parameter to determine if they want to submit for final.
 ### App Walkthough GIF

 ![test](beta_autofill.gif)